 The Health and Safety at Work Regulations 1999 were created to offer employers with recommendations on how to improve health and safety in the workplace, while Virtual College provides a variety of e-learning courses on health and safety at work to help workers gain expertise.

 It’s critical that employers take this seriously since the Health and Safety Executive has recorded 609,000 workplace injuries in 2017-18, as well as 144 fatalities, while 1.3 million people in the UK are sick from their jobs.
+Check this article to know how to maximize compensation claims for employment issues.

 Here are some important health and safety guidelines to help you follow the law and enhance workplace safety: